 History of a nuclear accident; leaving contamination

 I lived on base and was the only civilian on the Chaplain’s staff.
-I was supposed to look after the spiritual education and welfare of the children assigned to that base.
+I was supposed to look after the spiritual education and welfare of the children and youth assigned to that base.
 Too young, too naive, but there I was.

 Military facilities are more likely to have radiation exposure than most locations we would live or work at.
 Whether we are at war at the moment or not, we need to be prepared at all times for war.
 With that brings possible radiation exposure.
 Different military facilities will be more hazardous than others.